Your Guide To Cord Blood Banking

 Banking cord blood for your family

-The cord blood can also be stored for use by your own family.
+The cord blood can also be stored for use by your family.
 This gives your family members access to life-saving stem cells if ever needed in the future for medical treatment.
 The child who provided the cord blood, their siblings and close relatives can all potentially benefit from stored cord blood.
 The process of banking cord blood for your family is essentially the same as donating cord blood.
 The main difference is that you will need to contact a company that will send you a kit and then store the cord blood for your family.
 There is a fee for both the kit, and analysis and storage of the cord blood.

 Two companies that I endorse are: